 The fruits can can be found around the district at this time of year.
 Look for them in the scrub, where individual plants produce great quantities of seed over a long fruiting season, providing a second annual feast for birds.

 Many local vines are restricted to damp rainforests, but staff vines are tough, drought-hardy plants which like to grow in a sunny position and can easily be grown in water-wise gardens.
 If they find nothing to climb on, they form dense tangled masses of shrubbery.
+They are large vines, but can be managed with pruning for smaller gardens.

 This specimen has overwhelmed a small roadside tree, but larger clumps of trees happily co-exist with staff vines.
 In a garden we might prefer to grow them on a strong trellis or pergola, where they will form a shrubby screen or a shady roof.
 To produce the bird-attracting fruits it might be necessary to grow several plants, so as to have at least one plant of each sex.